Looking to discover how you too can makeover your kitchen on a crazy low budget? Here’s our frugal kitchen makeover for one of our previous homes!

 We also replaced the 2 small cabinet doors that had gold glass in them.
 (So not my thing!)
 We had a ceiling tile leftover from a previous remodel and we broke the glass out of the doors.
 Then we cut the tin tile to fit in the doors over the oven.
 You can also see the replaced vent hood here.
 Although it added quite a bit to our makeover budget, it was worth it.
 The other one was really gross.

-And here is an exact breakdown of our total budget to completely makeover this kitchen:
+Here is an exact breakdown of our total to complete this kitchen makeover on a budget:

 Countertop Kit – $79